Multifamily Apartment Package Delivery is Increasing

 A recent study by Accenture estimates that 77% of consumers want their online purchases delivered to their home9.
 This compounds an already significant increase in parcel delivery volume since the start of the pandemic.
 As shoppers continue to migrate away from brick-and-mortar retail to virtual shopping experiences, property package problems will only get worse.
 That is, unless you do something about it.

 Fortunately, Parcel Pending has everything you need to help curb this problem.
 The biggest package theft prevention tip we can share is to install smart lockers at your property.
 By installing smart lockers, you can assuage resident fears of porch piracy and ensure that your staff isn’t wasting valuable time in the mail center processing resident packages.
-If you are in the market for a package management solution, reach out to our team today and let us share how we can partner with you to curb your package problem!
+If you are in the market for a package management system for an apartment, reach out to our team today and let us share how we can partner with you to curb your package problem!

 Adding new amenities may not be at the top of most properties’ to-do list right now.
 But if package management has gotten out of hand, Parcel Pending is available to help.
 Contact a member of our sales team to find the right solution for your property.